 In this study, the average age of 43 women was 51.3 ± 11.5 , which is less than screening populations (16).
-Since in mammography there is radiation hazards to patients, and the sensitivity of mammography is decreases with increase of age (16) the goal of this studv was to determine if differences between XRD curve of women breast healthy and cancer patients can lead to early detection of breast cancer or prediction of disease without radiation hazards or not.
+Since in mammography there is radiation hazards to patients, and the sensitivity of mammography is decreases with increase of age (16), the goal of this study was to determine if differences between XRD curve of healthy women and breast cancer patients can lead to early detection of breast cancer or prediction of disease without radiation hazards or not.